Chart Color Schemes

 The level of residential development activity in Camperdown - Darlington is very low in comparison to the average area assessed nationally by AreaSearch

-Camperdown-Darlington has seen approximately five new homes approved annually over the past five financial years, totalling 28 dwellings.
-As of FY-26, one approval has been recorded so far.
-The population has fallen during this period, yet development activity has been adequate relative to population change, which is positive for buyers.
-New properties are constructed at an average expected construction cost value of $625,000, slightly above the regional average, indicating a focus on quality developments.
+Camperdown - Darlington has seen approximately five new homes approved annually over the past five financial years, totalling 28 homes.
+In fiscal year 2026 so far, one approval has been recorded.
+The population has fallen during this period, yet development activity has been adequate relative to the population change, which is beneficial for buyers.
+New properties are constructed at an average value of $658,000, indicating that developers target the premium market segment with higher-end properties.

 Frequently Asked Questions - Development